 Cost and fees (2025)

-- Adult Day Programs: Up to $10 per day (includes meals, transportation (where available), and supplies; fees may be waived for financial hardship).
+- Adult Day Programs: Up to $10 per day (includes snacks, meals, activities and program supplies).
+May include transportation.
+Fees may be waived for financial hardship.

 - More information: Ministry of Health Adult Day Program